korshenin/sharpening/README.md

 sharpening
 ==========

-Sharpening FAQ, useful links and other matter.
+Knife sharpening FAQ, useful links and other matter.
+Most of the materials are in Russian language.